Medicinal Mushrooms and Dogs

 Interesting Things About Mushrooms:

-Mycelium (think of that part as like the roots of a mushroom) form interlacing networks that share information, react to change, and protect the host by staying in constant contact with its surrounding environment, and creating enzymatic and chemical responses.
+Mycelium (think of that part as like the roots of a mushroom) form interlacing networks that share information, react to change, and protect the host by staying in constant contact with its surrounding environment, to create enzymatic and chemical responses.
 These networks can expand to THOUSANDS OF ACRES, to be the greatest mass of any individual organism on the planet (1).

 There are so many historical uses of mushrooms but here is one of my favorites.
 If any of you remember Otzi the Ice Man, (Europe’s oldest found human mummy), you may be interested to learn that he was found with amadou and birch polypore on his person to help survive the alps in Italy (3)